-He's also written for a variety of publications, including Consequence of Sound, The A.V.
+He's also written for a variety of pop-culture publications, including Consequence of Sound, The A.V.
 Club, Pitchfork, and Vox.
-His first book, Radiohead FAQ will be published by Backbeat Books (an imprint of Rowman & Littlefield) this December.
+His first book, Radiohead FAQ, will be published by Backbeat Books (an imprint of Rowman & Littlefield) this March.
 He co-hosts The Losers' Club: A Stephen King Podcast (recipient of the Silver Bolo Award For Excellence In Horror Media) and Halloweenies: A Horror Franchise podcast, in addition to recording music with Mae Shults under the name Methodist Hospital.
 Dean of American Rock Critics Robert Christgau hailed their debut album, Giants, as one of the best of 2018.